hilts-vaughan/hilts-vaughan.github.io/_posts/2016-11-16-reverse-engineering-trails-in-the-sky-ed-6-game-engine.md

 That leaves us with a large file with some sparse data, though.
 When you see a lot of sparse data like this, you should think [fixed length records](http://www.cs.sfu.ca/CourseCentral/354/zaiane/material/notes/Chapter10/node15.html) ... and I bet some frame data is encoded in these records.
 However, we should verify that this seems plausible and where it starts and ends.

 `stat` the file to get a size and get started. i.e: `stat CH00000P.SCP` to get a size of 32770, in bytes.
 Now, it's time to think.. if there was a record for each frame, how big would each record have to be?
 (32770-2)/64 in this case (remember: we sliced off two bytes for the header) which is a nice, round, 512.
 Remember `CH01593` above?
-If we `state` this file we get 4098.. if we use the same logic then we get (4098-2)/8 = 512.
+If we `stat` this file we get 4098.. if we use the same logic then we get (4098-2)/8 = 512.
 It's likely, but maybe not completely true, that we are looking at 512 byte records if we follow this train of thought.
 Let's draft it out in Kaitai Struct and see what it would look like:

 <pre>meta:
   id: scp